minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 Your node will not update to new versions of Minima automatically.

 You can check the version of your node by running the `status` command from the RPC Client.
-(See [how to check the status of your node](#how-to-check-the-status-of-your-node).)
+See [How to use the RPC client](/docs/runanode/selectplatform/linuxvpsservice#using-the-rpc-client).

 To create a script that you can run everytime you wish to update your node: